swaptacular/swpt_ca_scripts/README.md

 You will be asked a bunch of questions, and you will have to enter the password for your private key a few times.
 At the end, a self-signed certificate will be generated for your certificate authority.
-Also, a bunch of sub-directories will be created, which contain the root-CA database.
+Also, a bunch of sub-directories will be created.
 For example, after running the `init-ca` command, your script directory will contain something similar to this:

 ``` shell
 $ ls -F